 This Roasted Eggplant by Kristen Genton is unbelievably simple but incredibly delicious!
 The roasted veggie becomes beautifully tender and its umami flavor is countered by the cashew cream.
 Toss in some pomegranate arils for a burst of tartness and you have an easy snack or meal that doesn’t skimp on flavor.

 Source: Double-Baked Butternut Squash

-These Brown Rice and Lentil Stuffed Cabbage Rolls by Kathryn Pfeffer-Scanlan are mixed with green lentils and brown rice as a healthy, plant-based meat substitute to corned beef.
-Topping them with vitamin C-rich tomato sauce also makes it an even better source of iron!
+These Brown Rice and Lentil Stuffed Cabbage Rolls by Kathryn Pfeffer-Scanlan are mixed with green lentils and brown rice as a healthy, plant-based meat substitute for corned beef.
+Topping them with vitamin C-rich tomato sauce also makes them an even better source of iron!

 If you’re looking for a dish that’s big on flavor without all the hassle, then this Rosemary Roasted Butternut Squash by Philipp Ertl is for you.
 Butternut squash is roasted until tender with garlic and fresh rosemary, enhancing its flavors in all the best ways.
 It’s served with a chunky lentil and mushroom tomato sauce that’s as filling and as nourishing as it is delicious.
 This dish makes the perfect weeknight dinner, but it can also be used as a holiday side or main.

 This Maple Parsnip and Chestnut Wellington by Natalie Tamara is a centerpiece worthy of any party.
 Wrapped in a puff pastry, maple syrup takes the natural, subtle sweetness of roasted vegetables to the next level.
 Serve this wellington alongside roasted mushrooms and red peppers for a real feast!

 Easy Ways to Help the Planet: